medialab-uniovi/TTN-MEDIALAB-UNIOVI/README.md

 	5. Once you've change this parameters then you can build the code and upload ir to your board.
 It should work.

+#### NOTE :
+		We used ABP method for all devices, because OTAA didn't work properly, is recommended to use ABP.

 ## REGISTER ANY DEVICE ON TTN

 In order to receive data via LoRaWAN, you need to register the device in TTN Network.
 Here you cand find good tutorials about how to do it.